filecoin-project/lotus-docs/content/en/tutorials/lotus/store-and-retrieve/retrieve-data/index.md

     ![](filecoin-tools-search-address.png)

-    The default **address** supplied in this tutorial `f16wc2ees...` has only submitted one storage deal, so you'll only see one row in [filecoin.tools](https://filecoin.tools/f16wc2ees6nkmk4pguoaaly4zdkeemaajjbv7aqgq).
-If you are using a different **address**, you may see multiple rows.
+    The default **address** supplied in this tutorial `f01787692` has submitted several storage deals so you'll see multiple rows in [filecoin.tools](https://filecoin.tools/f01787692).
+If you are using a recently created **address**, you may only see a single row.
 If you don't see _any_ rows, the **address** you searched for has not yet completed a deal.
 The **address** may have submitted a deal, but the storage provider is yet to _seal_ the data.
 Deals will only show up here once the storage provider has completed sealing the data.

 1. Click anywhere on a row to view information about that specific deal: